 The Company is subject to certain loss contingencies related to environmental proceedings and other legal matters.
-The Company has made pretax accruals for certain of these contingencies, including approximately \$0.2 million and \$0.3 million in the first quarter of Fiscal 2014 and 2013, respectively.
+The Company has made pretax accruals for certain of these contingencies, including approximately \$0.0 million and \$0.2 million in the third quarter of Fiscal 2014 and 2013, respectively, and \$0.4 million and \$0.6 million in the first nine months of Fiscal 2014 and 2013, respectively.
 These charges are included in provision for discontinued operations, net in the Condensed Consolidated Statements of Operations because they relate to former facilities operated by the Company.
 The Company monitors these matters on an ongoing basis and, on a quarterly basis, management reviews the Company's reserves and accruals, adjusting provisions as management deems necessary in view of changes in available information.
 Changes in estimates of liability are reported in the periods when they occur.
 Consequently, management believes that its reserve in relation to each proceeding is a best estimate of probable loss connected to the proceeding, or in cases in which no best estimate is possible, the minimum amount in the range of estimated losses, based upon its analysis of the facts and circumstances as of the close of the most recent fiscal quarter.
 However, because of uncertainties and risks inherent in litigation generally and in environmental proceedings in particular, there can be no assurance that future developments will not require additional reserves, that some or all reserves will be adequate or that the amounts of any such additional reserves or any such inadequacy will not have a material adverse effect upon the Company's financial condition or results of operations.
 See also Notes 4 and 10.